EvisHome/EvisHomeLab/docs/smart-home/packages/unifi_access.md

 ## Executive Summary
 <!-- START_SUMMARY -->
-This package provides a comprehensive, unified access control system for the UniFi G4 Doorbell Pro, integrating both Fingerprint and NFC authentication.
-It abstracts physical credentials (fingerprints/tags) into a single "Unified User" identity, allowing centralized management.
-Key features include granular access control (enabling/disabling specific credentials per user), a unified weekly schedule for guest access, real-time logging to the cloud entity for security auditing, and automated "auto-learn" functionality for on-boarding new credentials.
+The **Unifi Access** package provides a centralized, unified access control system for the UniFi G4 Doorbell Pro.
+It abstracts the physical credentials (fingerprint and NFC) into a single "Unified User" identity.
+This allows you to assign a person once, and then enable or disable their specific access methods (Fingerprint or NFC) individually.
+It includes a unified weekly schedule for Guest access, auto-learning for new credentials, and comprehensive logging to the cloud entity.
 <!-- END_SUMMARY -->

 ## Process Description (Non-Technical)
 <!-- START_DETAILED -->
-1.  **Credential Scan**: When a user scans a fingerprint or NFC tag, the system captures the unique ID (`ulp_id`).
+1.  **Credential Scan**: When a fingerprint or NFC tag is scanned at the doorbell, the system captures the unique ID (`ulp_id`).
-2.  **Identity Resolution**: The system looks up the "Unified User" assigned to that ID.
+2.  **Identity Resolution**: The system resolves this ID to a "Unified User".
-    *   **New ID**: If unknown, it's automatically added to the system as "Unknown" for easy assignment later.
+    *   **New ID**: If the ID is unknown, it is automatically added as "Unknown" for easy assignment.
     *   **Known User**: The system checks the specific access switch for that method (e.g., "FP Access: Dad" or "NFC Access: Mom").
-3.  **Authorization**:
+3.  **Authorization Check**:
-    *   **Standard Users**: Access is granted if their specific switch is ON.
+    *   **Standard Users**: Access is granted if their specific access switch is ON.
-    *   **Guests**: Access is granted ONLY if their switch is ON **AND** the current time/day matches the allowed Guest Schedule.
+    *   **Guests**: Access is granted ONLY if their switch is ON **and** the current time matches the Guest Schedule.
 4.  **Action**: If authorized, the door unlocks, a snapshot is taken, and the event is logged.
 If denied, a notification is sent.
 <!-- END_DETAILED -->

 ## Integration Dependencies
 <!-- START_DEPENDENCIES -->
-*   **UniFi Protect**: Required for G4 Doorbell Pro fingerprint (`event.front_door_fingerprint`) and NFC (`event.front_door_nfc`) events.
+*   **UniFi Protect**: Required for hardware events (`event.front_door_fingerprint`, `event.front_door_nfc`).
-*   **MQTT**: Used for persistent state management of User/Access switches (`unifi_access/...` topics).
+*   **MQTT**: Uses the definition `unifi_access/...` for state persistence and discovery.
-*   **Yale Access**: Provides the physical lock control (`lock.front_door_lock`) and cloud logging entity (`lock.front_door_lock_cloud`).
+*   **Yale Access**: Controls the physical lock (`lock.front_door_lock`).
+*   **Mobile App**: Targeted for notifications via the `notify.smart_master` script.
 <!-- END_DEPENDENCIES -->

 ## Dashboard Connections
 <!-- START_DASHBOARD -->
-This package powers the following dashboard views:

-* **[Home Access](../dashboards/home-access/home-access-center.md)**: The primary interface for managing users, assignments, and schedules.
+*   **[Home Access Center](../dashboards/home-access/home_access_center.md)**: The main management interface for assigning users and schedules.
-* **[Front Door](../dashboards/main/front-door.md)**: Displays the access log and live camera feeds.
+*   **[Front Door](../dashboards/main/front_door.md)**: Live view and manual lock control.
 <!-- END_DASHBOARD -->

 ## Architecture Diagram
 <!-- START_MERMAID_DESC -->
-The diagram illustrates the unified access flow.
-When a physical credential (fingerprint or NFC) is presented at the G4 Doorbell, an event is triggered in Home Assistant.
-The `unifi_access` package processes this event by resolving the unique ID (`ulp_id`) to a "Unified User".
-It then evaluates permissions: checking the specific method's access switch (e.g., NFC Access) and, for "Guest" users, validating the request against the unified weekly schedule.
-If authorized, the system commands the physical lock to open and logs the entry to the Cloud logging entity for persistent tracking.
-Both successful entries and denied attempts utilize the `notify.smart_master` service to alert administrators.
+The diagram below illustrates the unified access flow.
+When a physical credential (Fingerprint or NFC) is scanned, it triggers a Hardware Event.
+The logic resolves this UUID to a shared "Unified User" identity via MQTT persistence.
+The system then checks the specific permission switch for that method (FP vs NFC).
+If the user is a "Guest", it additionally validates against the global Guest Schedule.
+Authorized attempts command the Z-Wave lock to open and log to the cloud entity; unauthorized attempts trigger security notifications.
 <!-- END_MERMAID_DESC -->

 <!-- START_MERMAID -->